Brenda Walsh (Beverly Hills, 90210): Season 4

 Brenda began the fourth season in Minnesota, where she had decided to enter university.
 She chose to go to university in Minnesota to prove that she could make it on her own, away from her family and out from underneath Brandon's shadow and more so, to distract herself from the painful feelings she experienced after Dylan chose to be with her best friend Kelly instead of her.
 However, after realizing that she and her old friends from Minnesota have little in common anymore and deciding to take control of her own destiny regardless of her geographical location, she decides to return to her family in Beverly Hills.
-This is another big step for Brenda's character, as it's the turning point where she stops running from her mistakes and the heartbreak of her past, faces reality, and takes responsibility for creating the life she wants for herself.
+This is another big step for Brenda's character, as it is the turning point where she stops running from her mistakes and the heartbreak of her past, faces reality, and takes responsibility for creating the life she wants for herself.

 The Walsh parents struggled to understand the reasons behind Brenda's dropping out of Minnesota University's program and moving home.
-However, they were more concerned that Brenda chose not to attend a university in California either and stated that her failure to succeed in Minnesota was proof that she isn't cut out for higher education at all.
+However, they were more concerned that Brenda chose not to attend a university in California either and stated that her failure to succeed in Minnesota was proof that she is not cut out for higher education at all.
 Despite the character's desire to be the master of her own destiny, Brenda continues to teeter between making rational and irrational decisions, and struggles with the "all or nothing" mentality that plagues most young adolescents, ironically narrowing their opportunities at the very time they are trying to spread their wings and join the world as adults.

 While settling back into being home in Beverly Hills, Brenda spends the first few days of her return hanging out at the Peach Pit and cruising around town with Dylan, as he has decided not to enter university either.
 But after some heart to heart discussion, both Brenda and Dylan decide to give California University a chance, and they both enroll.

 Brenda participates in rush week with her friends Kelly, Donna, and Andrea upon arriving at the university.
-The friends hope that by pledging the same sorority, they'll be able to maintain their close friendships during their college years.
-Despite wanting to maintain close friendships, Brenda isn't impressed with the non-stop party scene that pervades the sorority life.
+The friends hope that by pledging the same sorority, they will be able to maintain their close friendships during their college years.
+Despite wanting to maintain close friendships, Brenda is not impressed with the non-stop party scene that pervades the sorority life.
 After putting her energy towards finding a job instead of pledging, and not having any luck, Brenda decides to work for her dad for some real job experience.